 Fit for the future

-The work to date has been a collaborative effort between Bromley Council, The Crystal Palace Park Trust and HTA Design, with park users and local groups also having their say.
+The work to date has been a collaborative effort between Bromley Council, Crystal Palace Park Trust and HTA Design, with park users and local groups also having their say.

 The goal of the regeneration project is to future proof our park and ensure it thrives as a beautiful, inclusive and sustainable space for generations to come.